 “I was so nervous at the start but it has done wonders for my confidence and I feel so much more on top of digital trends.
 I have already set up social media accounts for my new business and created a brand on Canva.
 I am excited for my new future.”

-Did school or college put you off learning?
-Try learning online with us, it’s a whole different experience.
-And if you are a mother living in England, do NOT hold a University Degree and are either employed or have recently become unemployed (in the last few months) you will qualify for a FREE space on our Future Skills Bootcamp.
-Register your interest via this short form.
-We have a course starting on 12th October.
-You can also watch this video to find out more about what it involves.
+If you are a mother living in England, do NOT hold a University Degree and are either employed or have recently become unemployed (in the last few months) you could qualify for a free space on our Future Skills Bootcamp which usually costs £499.
+Find out more about the course and register your interest here.
+Our next intake is in January 2021.
+You can also watch the video below to find out more about what it involves.